NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Project/proposal.md

 In-depth analysis of key technologies reveals their potential benefits and challenges:

 a.
 IoT Connectivity: Ensuring seamless connectivity and interoperability among various devices and protocols may require careful integration and compatibility testing.
 b.
-Data Security and Privacy: Implementing robust security measures to protect user data and ensure privacy in a connected environment.
+Data Security and Privacy: Implementing robust security measures to protect user data and ensure privacy in a connected environment
 c.
-User Experience: Designing an intuitive and user-friendly interface that simplifies complex features and provides an enjoyable user experience.
+User Experience: designing an intuitive and user-friendly interface that simplifies complex features and provides an enjoyable user experience.

 ## Materials and Manufacturing: